cbworden/shake-doc/references.rst

 ground-motion and intensity interpolation scheme for ShakeMap, Bull.
 Seism.
 Soc.
 Am., 100:6, 3083-3096.

+.. _worden2011:
+(See Worden et al, 2012, the actual publication date.
+Software was written prior to publication.)

 .. _worden2012:
 Worden, C.B., Gerstenberger, M.C., Rhoades, D.A., and Wald, D.J.
 (2012).
 Probabilistic
 relationships between ground-motion parameters and Modified Mercalli intensity in